 Scientific evidence suggests that many adolescents with acute lymphoblastic leukemia (ALL) or lymphoblastic lymphoma (LBL) do not adhere to their prescribed medication regimens.
 Such nonadherence may have undesirable clinical and scientific consequences; not only can it increase the risk of relapse, but it can also reduce the validity of data for clinical trials of medication treatment.

-To address the need for studies of efficacy of adherence promotion in pediatric cancer, we are conducting a randomized clinical trial (RCT) with children and adolescents diagnosed with ALL / LBL to evaluate a family-centered, problem-solving intervention (FPST) plan to promote adherence to oral medication treatment.
-This intervention plan will be compared with current psychological care.
-We anticipate that the proposed study will identify effective strategies to promote adherence among children and adolescents with ALL / LBL, and that our findings may potentially lead to improved medical outcomes for these children and adolescents.
+To address the need for studies of efficacy of adherence promotion in pediatric cancer, we conducted a randomized clinical trial (RCT) with children and adolescents diagnosed with ALL / LBL to evaluate a family-centered, problem-solving intervention (FPST) to promote adherence to oral medication treatment.
+This intervention was compared with current psychological care.
+The proposed study identified effective strategies to promote adherence among children and adolescents with ALL / LBL.
+Our findings may potentially lead to improved medical outcomes for these children and adolescents.

 The proposed intervention model is novel in that it integrates three key components derived from theory and research on pediatric illness and treatment adherence.
 The components are: